 - Browse the logs for #Evergreen (old logs will be uploaded soon)

 - “Paste-bot” for IRC channel (use this for sharing large error messages, etc.)

-- Join #Evergreen through a web gateway courtesy of Freenode.
+- Join #evergreen through a web gateway courtesy of Libera.

 The IRC channel is community oriented and any help you receive there is by volunteers, not support staff from any commercial company.
 Folks are not always available 24×7 on the channel, and the mailing lists are a good alternative for seeking help with Evergreen.
 The list tends to be most active during the day work hours of UTC -4 to UTC -7 time zones.